Anesthesia Resident Rotations

 Resident Perspective

-“BIDMC anesthesia residents rotate through vascular anesthesia for two months during their first two years.
-The cases include open and endovascular repair of abdominal aortic aneurysms, carotid endarterectomy, femoral-popliteal and femoral-tibial artery bypass grafts, and other endovascular procedures.
-The patients tend to have more comorbidities and are generally more complicated, so it helps residents gain competence and confidence in taking care of these complicated patients.
-The vascular rotation during the CA-1 year, like the CA-1 cardiac rotation, provides you with an early opportunity to learn about management of hemodynamics, invasive line placement and monitoring techniques.”
+“BIDMC anesthesia residents rotate through vascular anesthesia for one month in CA-1 and CA-2 years, with an option to have a 3rd month CA-3 year.
+Cases commonly encountered on this rotation include open and endovascular repair of abdominal aortic aneurysms, carotid endarterectomy, lower extremity arterial bypass grafts, and a variety of other endovascular procedures.
+Patients on vascular tend to have multiple medical comorbidities and are generally more complicated, so the rotation helps residents gain competence and confidence in their ability to care for more complex patients.
+Overall, the rotation presents residents with an early opportunity to learn about stringent hemodynamic management, practice procedural skills such as invasive line placements and thoracic epidurals, and use special monitoring techniques such as cerebral oximetry and ACT monitoring.”